- MTHFR 101

 - MTHFR and choosing a folate Supplement

-But while it is true that the MTHFR “SNPs” are quite common, and while also true that the scientific research on the matter is still emerging, there is preliminary evidence indicating that changes in the MTHFR genes can can affect fertility in both men and women and also affect the resulting pregnancy.
+But while it is true that the MTHFR “SNPs” are quite common, and while it’s also true that the scientific research on the matter is still emerging, there is preliminary evidence indicating that changes in the MTHFR genes can can affect fertility in both men and women and also affect the resulting pregnancy.
+We wrote recently about a new study which demonstrated that variants in the MTHFR gene can affect folate levels during pregnancy.

 Having been shown to reduce the risk of neural tube defects, folic acid has been proven time and time again as an essential nutrient for the healthy development of babies.
 Those with reduced MTHFR activity may not be able to convert folic acid into a bioactive form the body can use, which is why there has been an ongoing conversation about MTHFR and pregnancy.

-The CDC still recommends taking folic acid regardless of MTHFR status.
+Note: The CDC still recommends taking folic acid, and not methylfolate, regardless of MTHFR status.

 There are many MTHFR variants identified to date, however, the two most studied variants are 677C>T (C667T also called rs1801133) and 1298A>C (A1298C also called rs1801131).

 The C677T allele is the most studied variant and about 50% of the population may have 1 copy – which makes them heterozygous while up to 25% may have inherited two copies which makes them homozygous.
-10 11
+2 1 The frequency of the C677T SNP varies significantly between ethnic populations.
+It is found to be more common among Italians, Hispanics, and Asians than in Caucasians and Africans.
+The A1298C SNP is not studied as extensively as C677T hence the population frequency it is not well documented.1

 While MTHFR has been linked by some alternative medical sources to a wide range of conditions, the weight of the scientific evidence links reduced MTHFR function to these conditions: